cjdbarlow/Part-One/how-to-pass.md

         Including the style of answers - see [the SAQ](./the-saq.md).
         * Style of vivas
             * Do practice vivas
-                * Record yourself, so you know your tics.
+                * Record yourself, so you know your tics
                 * Do a dress rehearsal
                 Make sure your suit still fits before the day.
         * Graphs
-        Know the common ones.
+        Be able to draw them while talking about them.

 * **Do past questions**
 I cannot stress this enough.
+This is **the** key to preparing for this exam.
     * Past questions:
         * Teach you appropriate structure
         * Teach you to write to time
         * Ensure you learn the content in the way it will be recalled
-        * Ensure you don't waste time learning things that will not be examined When I sat the CICM exam, I had done almost all the past questions, which covered ~60% of the curriculum.
+        * Ensure you don't waste time learning things that are unlikely to be examined
+        When I sat the CICM exam, I had done almost all the past questions, which covered ~60% of the curriculum.
 There was 1 (out of 24) of the SAQs on a topic I had not answered an SAQ on before.
+    * Do questions to time
+    Keeping to time is **vital**.
+     * It is almost impossible to write a perfect answer in 10 minutes
+     * In many cases you will need to move on to the next question despite still having things to say
+     * Remember that the marking follows a sigmoid distribution
+         * The first 30% of marks for a question are easy to get
+         * The last 30% of marks are very difficult to get
+         * Therefore, the most efficent use of your time is to aim to get ~60-70% of marks for each question.

 * **Remember the pass mark is 50%**
-You are not expected to know everything.
-Breadth tends to be rewarded over depth.
+    * You are not expected to know everything
+    * Breadth tends to be rewarded over depth

-###What I did
-* Read Power & Kam to get an overview of the topic
-I would now avoid Power & Kam (it has a lot of errors), and instead read Basic Physiology for the Anaesthetist, by Chambers, Huang, and Matthews.
-Or this site.
+    * It is normal to sit the exam and have a question you have not thought about before

+###Suggested Approach
+There are many equally valid ways to approach these exams.
+This is how I would do it, if I had to do it again:

+1. **Read a general physiology and pharmacology textbook**
+This will help you understand the scope of the undertaking.
+I would recommend spending 2-3 weeks reading:
+    * Chambers D, Huang C, Matthews G. Basic Physiology for Anaesthetists.
+Cambridge University Press.
+2015.
+    In my opinion, this is **the** general physiology text.
+I believe that if you knew everything in this book, you would pass the physiology component of both exams.
+    * Peck TE, Hill SA.
+Pharmacology for Anaesthesia and Intensive Care.
+4th Ed.
+Cambridge University Press.
+2014.
+    The first few chapters are a good introduction to pharmaceutics and pharmacokinetics, which will help you put later information from more complete texts into context.<br><br>
-* Started doing practice questions:
+2. **Start doing practice questions**:
-I did practice questions (and note making) on my days off.
+This is the key to the exam.
+I suggest:
-    * I started doing one question at a time
+    * Start doing one question at a time
-    In the beginning, I didn't know enough to write for 10 minutes.
+    In the beginning, you will not know enough to write for 10 minutes.
-        * After doing the question, I would check my answer against available past answers
+        * After doing the question, check your answer against available past answers
         This forces active learning, and is far more efficient than reading.
+Look at:
+            * Structure
+            How did you structure your answer?
+What was the example structure?
+            * Content
+            What did you miss?
+Are the numbers/graphs you used correct?
-        * I would then study the curriculum areas that question covered, and make notes
+        * Then study the curriculum areas that question covered, and make notes
-        This would take ~1-2 hours for a new curriculum area.
+        This would take me ~1-2 hours for a new curriculum area.
-    * Once I started doing questions which I knew about (having answered one similar previously), I moved up to three questions in 30 minutes
+    * Once you start doing questions which you know something about (having answered one similar previously), move up to three questions in 24 minutes.
-    This begins to teach you to keep time.
+    This teaches you to keep time, which is vital for success in the SAQ.
-        * I would still check each answer afterwards, look over that area of the curriculum, and revise and refine my notes.
+        * I would still check each answer afterwards, look over that area of the curriculum, and revise and refine my notes
-    * When this became easier, I cut myself down to 24 minutes (8 minutes per question)
-    * In the weeks before the written, I moved up to 6 or 12 (a full CICM SAQ paper) questions at a time (still at 8 minutes per question)
+    * When you find yourself running out of time before you run out of things to write, give yourself 9 minutes per question
+    I would suggest not going beyond this - you need to allocate your time strategically on the day, and writing
+    * As this gets easier, start doing 6 or more questions a

-* Did a *lot* of flashcards
+3. **Do a *lot* of flashcards**
 I did my flashcard deck every day (I missed ~5 days in 6 months).
 This would typically take about an hour.
 Flashcards are less demanding than doing questions, and a simple form of revision.
     * This is the absolute best way of rote learning facts, in my opinion
     * I used [anki](http:\\www.ankisrs.net), but use whatever works for you